 - In spring and summer, you can water 2 to 3 times a week especially if the weather is hot.

 - In winter, watering twice a month is enough.

 - If the tap water in your area is very hard, best select rainwater or mineral water because orchid is very sensitive to it.

 Repotting the orchid, technique and timing

-Like all indoor plants, repotting is part of the orchid’s life cycle and it supports its root system.
+Like all indoor plants, repotting is part of the orchid’s life cycle.
+It supports the root system.

 - Repotting is important.
-This step usually is performed every 2 or 3 years and is critical to ensure continued development of your plant.
+This step usually should take place every 2 or 3 years and is critical to ensure continued development of your plant.

 - Follow these tips on how to repot an orchid

 - Which substrate or soil mix suits orchid best?

 - A common disease on orchid: mealy bug or scale insects